Ajit George: Writing and game design

 Along with being a writer, George is a diversity consultant, speaker, and activist in the gaming community.
 In 2016, George helped Gen Con expand its Industry Insider Speakers program.
-And in 2019, he created a POC training and mentorship program that connects game industry experts with POC professionals new to the industry.
+In 2019, he created a POC training and mentorship program that connects game industry experts with POC professionals new to the industry.
 George also organized and led the first POC networking event at Big Bad Con in 2019.